-Group health insurance is a single policy that covers multiple people, typically offered through an employer or other natural group.
-The insurer issues one master policy to the group sponsor, and each insured person receives a certificate confirming their coverage.
-Group insurance is generally more affordable than individual coverage.
-Eligibility is based on group membership, not individual risk, and dependents can also be covered under the plan.
+Group health insurance is a single policy that covers multiple people.
+It’s typically offered through an employer or another legitimate (natural) group.
+The insurer issues one master policy to the group sponsor, and each covered person receives a certificate confirming their coverage.

 One master policy covers all participants